visionkraftconsulting/financials/backend/README.md

 | PUT    | /api/admin/users/:id | Update user fields (body: { email?, name?, phone?, country?, role? }) |
 | DELETE | /api/admin/users/:id | Delete a user                          |

+> **Note:** Changing a user's email uses database `ON UPDATE CASCADE` to propagate updates to related records.
+However, if both the old and new emails have existing entries in those tables, the update will fail with HTTP 400.
+Merge or remove conflicting child data before attempting to change the email.

 All requests require a valid JWT (`Authorization: Bearer <token>`) and the user must have the `Super Admin` role.

 # Subscription Management (Stripe)